onflow/flow/flips/20220715-cadence-purity-analysis.md

     ```

 Any functions declared to be `view` will enforce that none of these operations occur in their bodies.
 If such an operation does occur, then the checker will report
-an error identifying the impure operation.
-Impure function declarations have no additional typechecking behavior; any operations are permitted.
+an error identifying the mutating operation.
+Non-view function declarations have no additional typechecking behavior; any operations are permitted.

 Note that the current design allows both emitting events and logging data from within a view function.
 These are traditionally considered side effects, but
 it is perhaps worth some discussion on whether or not these should be allowed in `view` functions.

-Purity also interacts covariantly with function subtyping: `view` functions are a subtype of impure functions.
+Purity also interacts covariantly with function subtyping: `view` functions are a subtype of non-view functions.
 So, the following declarations would typecheck:

 ```cadence
     let a: (view (): Void) = view fun() {}